 - Present popular programs on local history on the

-third Monday of September, October, January, February, March, April,
+third Monday of September, October, November, February, March, and April.

 - Host a Victorian Christmas Open House in the Cook Home on designated weekends in December.